ʻOteʻa Guidelines

 • Judges will look for the quality of the performer’s technique in, for example, entering and exiting the dance area, and making dance transitions.

-• Traditional Tahitian steps and movements with precision will be observed.
+• Traditional Tahitian steps and movements will also be observed.

 • Coordinating dance movements with the music will be observed.